Fei Chen, Principal Investigator

 Sophia Liu, Graduate Student

-Sophia is a graduate student in the Harvard Biophysics program and in the Harvard-MIT Health Sciences and Technology (HST) Medical Engineering and Medical Physics (MEMP) program.
-She is jointy a member of the Lander lab.
-She graduated with a Bachelor’s degree in chemical-biological engineering from MIT and worked as an undergraduate n Langer Lab and Shalek Lab.
-Sophia is interested in applying molecular biology to create tools to understand cellular dynamics.
+Sophia Liu is a graduate student in the Harvard Biophysics program and affiliated with the Harvard-MIT Health Sciences and Technology (HST) Medical Engineering and Medical Physics (MEMP) program.
+She is jointly a member of the the Chen Lab and Eric Lander's Lab.
+Sophia graduated with a Bachelor’s degree in chemical-biological engineering from MIT, and worked as an undergraduate in Robert Langer's Lab and Alex Shalek's Lab.
+She is interested in applying molecular biology to create tools to understand cellular dynamics.

 Andrew Payne, Graduate Student